5 Tips to Improve Preview Text & Subject Lines for Auto Marketing Emails

 Avoid spammy, impersonal wording and USING ALL CAPS TO EMPHASIZE YOUR MESSAGE.
 Here are some other SPAM trigger words to avoid.

-For auto marketers, we often email leads with information about a sales event or limited-time offer.
-This is good stuff for your leads to know as they consider your dealership along the path to purchase, but be sure you never begin a subject line with “$” since you will immediately get flagged.
+Auto marketers often email leads with information about a sales event or limited-time offer.
+This is good stuff for your leads to know as they consider your dealership along the path to purchase, but be sure you never begin a subject line with “$” since you may immediately get flagged.

 Try a subject line like “Save thousands during our Spring Sales Event” or “We have a coupon for you, [First Name].”
 That way, you avoid the need to use “$” at all, and the receiver is inclined to click to see how much they can save.